-A Government initiative offering Australian undergraduate students new opportunities for scholarships and grants for study in the Indo Pacific.
-The NCP aims to lift knowledge of the region and strengthen people-to-people and institutional relationships.
+A Government initiative offering Australian undergraduate students new opportunities for scholarships and grants for study in the Indo-Pacific.
+The NCP aims to lift knowledge of the region in Australia and strengthen people-to-people and institutional relationships.

 Why promote the opportunity to students?

 Quality education opportunities; knowledge and experience in the region; cultural immersion and understanding; language training; internships and mentorships to support work readiness; professional opportunities and connections; alumni network.

 $100 million over five years.
 Scholars receive up to $67,000 (including a stipend and travel costs paid to students) and mobility grant recipients receive between $1000 and $7000 depending on the length of study proposed (via direct grant through universities).
 An internship grant of $1000 per student is also available for semester-based mobility projects that include an internship.
 Students may also be eligible for other funding such as OS-HELP.

 Universities can apply for a 10 per cent administrative payment on top of the grants funding per student (mobility program only).